Table of Contents

 Unlike centrifugal juicers that spin at an eardrum shattering 5,000 to 16,000 rpm, slow juicers only spin at less than 100rpm.

-This one is powered by a 240-watt induction motor that Breville describes as “ultra-quiet”.
+This one has a 240-watt motor that Breville describes as “ultra-quiet”.

 Now hold on just a bit, it’s like me bragging about my smooth skin with a lot of pimple scars on it.